Gray leads Lady Raiders in senior season

-In her final year of eligibility and her second season with the Texas Tech’s women’s basketball team, senior guard Vivian Gray is averaging 19.8 points and two steals per game, both figures leading the Lady Raiders.
+In her final year of eligibility and her second season with Texas Tech’s women’s basketball team, senior guard Vivian Gray is averaging 19.8 points and 2 steals per game, both figures lead the Lady Raiders despite missing eight games.

-Gray tallied 20 points during the 61-56 Lady Raiders loss to Texas on Wednesday at 7 p.m. in the United Supermarkets Arena.

 In her debut at the United Supermarkets Arena, Gray recorded 24 points and eight rebounds.
-She wrapped up her first season in 2021 as the Lady Raider leader in points, rebounds, steals and blocks, according to Tech Athletics.
+She wrapped up her first season as the Lady Raider’s leader in points, rebounds, steals and blocks, according to Tech Athletics.

-After the 2020-21 season, Gray was named an honorable mention All-American by the Women’s Basketball Coaches Association for the third time in her career, according to Tech Athletics.

 Gray said she hopes to accomplish many more goals to close off her career.